-If you wish to request an absence for any planned appointment or event, please make the request using our absence request form, which can be downloaded from the parent area of the school website.
-The school office will also be happy to provide a copy on request.
+If you wish to request an absence for any planned appointment or event, please make the request using our absence request form.
+The school office will be happy to provide a paper or electronic copy on request.

 Compassionate grounds or exceptional circumstances